Watch Video – How to Apply Strikethrough format in Excl

 However, there is no icon in Excel ribbon to do this.

 In this tutorial, I will share various ways to access the strikethrough option and apply it to text in Excel.

 Here is the keyboard shortcut that will automatically apply the strikethrough formatting in Excel.

 Just select the cell where you want to apply the strikethrough format and press Control + 5.

-If you want to apply this to a range of cells, select the entire range of cells and use this keyboard shortcut.
-You can also select non-contiguous ranges and then apply the strikethrough format.
+If you want to apply this to a range of cells, select the entire range of cells, and use this keyboard shortcut.
+You can also select non-adjacent ranges and then apply the strikethrough format.

 See Also: 200+ Excel Keyboard Shortcuts.